 Other fund investors care more about receiving income from their investments.
 Numerous stock funds invest in companies with high dividend payouts.
 Bond funds also can provide steady income, as can funds that invest in real estate investment trusts, or REITs.
 All these income-focused funds pass the yields along to their investors, usually on a monthly or quarterly basis.
 Yields of 3 percent to 7 percent are often available with income-oriented mutual funds.

 Some large international firms offer their shares on U.S. markets, but others don't.
 For example, individual investors can have a hard time getting access to shares in the fast-growing Chinese market.
 But international-focused mutual funds have an easier time investing in these shares.
-Because half the world's corporate value is outside the U.S., it's important to have some exposure to overseas stocks, and mutual funds are the easiest way to get this.
+Exposure to overseas stocks and mutual funds may add much-needed diversification and open the door to additional lucrative opportunities.

 Stock picking can be expensive thanks to broker commissions, but many "no-load" mutual funds are available that don't charge investors anything.
 Many other funds charge investors less than 1 percent a year for operational fees.

 Investors looking for especially inexpensive funds might consider index funds, which charge fees as low as 0.1 percent per year.
+In 2018, Fidelity even introduced zero-fee index funds.
 These funds usually hold every stock or bond in a given asset class, which offers tremendous diversification at a low cost.